Titanium Co. Inc. (OTCMKTS:TITUF) Short Interest Update

 Titanium Co.
-Inc. (OTCMKTS:TITUF) saw a large drop in short interest in the month of July.
-As of July 30th, there was short interest totalling 600 shares, a drop of 14.3% from the July 15th total of 700 shares.
-Based on an average trading volume of 5,600 shares, the days-to-cover ratio is currently 0.1 days.
+Inc. (OTCMKTS:TITUF) was the target of a significant growth in short interest in August.
+As of August 13th, there was short interest totalling 4,600 shares, a growth of 666.7% from the July 29th total of 600 shares.
+Based on an average daily volume of 10,200 shares, the days-to-cover ratio is currently 0.5 days.

 Titanium Company Profile